"Wait, You Want Me to Bring LEGO Bricks to a Board Meeting?"

 - Strategic planning sessions or annual retreats where you need fresh thinking

-- Team rebuilding after burnout, major change, or rapid growth
+- Team rebuilding after burnout or major change or rapid growth

 - New program design or organizational rebranding

-- Any situation where you have voices that dominate and voices that disappear
+- Any time you've got voices that dominate and voices that disappear

 One note about buy-in: in my experience, people who've been talked over in traditional meetings appreciate having a different way to contribute.